onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

                     <li>You devise, apply, and share novel and nuanced ways to ensure the quality, production readiness, and continued health of complex systems.</li>
                     <li>You incorporate awareness and understanding of work happening outside your team to minimize surprises and make projects more likely to succeed.</li>
                     <li>You work effectively at a variety of speeds: fast when risk is low and time is tight; more deliberately when a cautious and coordinated process is warranted.</li>
-                    <li>You develop widely used technical metrics that enable engineers to better understand and deliver their work.</li>
+                    <li>You develop widely used technical metrics that enable software developers to better understand and deliver their work.</li>
                 </ul>
             </td>
             <td valign="top">
                 <ul>
-                    <li>You remove widely-felt barriers to productivity, finding ways to make the entire engineering organization more effective at shipping products and infrastructure.</li>
+                    <li>You remove widely-felt barriers to productivity, finding ways to make the entire software development organization more effective at shipping products and infrastructure.</li>
-                    <li>You create tools to help engineers deliver, test, and monitor software that can be used across the industry.</li>
+                    <li>You create tools to help software developers deliver, test, and monitor software that can be used across the industry.</li>
                     <li>You work on the tasks that matter most, even if your capabilities far outweigh the challenge.</li>
                     <li>You craft systems that continue to function and can be maintained without your continued involvement.</li>
                 </ul>